July 18, 2022

 Sell-through rate #

-For background on the overall distribution of hammer prices on BaT, check out part 1.
+For background on BaT sell-through rates, check out part 1.

 Of the 500 auctions in this sample, 352 had a reserve.
 BaT achieved a 75% sell through rate for reserve auctions in this sample.